Luis Miró Quesada

 Luis Joaquín Miró-Quesada de la Guerra (1880–1976) was a Peruvian journalist and politician in the early 20th century.
 He was the mayor of Lima from 1916 to 1918, Minister of Foreign Affairs (1931) and director of El Comercio.

 He studied at Universidad Mayor de San Marcos.

+Biography

+His father was José Antonio Miró Quesada, owner of the daily newspaper El Comercio, and his mother was Matilde de la Guerra Gorostide.